Scholarship Name: Commonwealth Shared Scholarship Scheme

 Who is qualified to apply?

-- hold a first degree at either first or upper second class level
+- Hold, by October 2015, a first degree of at least upper second class Honours standard

-- have not previously studied for one year or more in a developed country
+- Not have undertaken studies lasting one year or more in a developed country

 How Many Scholarships are available?
 Up to 227 scholarship positions